 TCSP services/HMRC TCSP register

-The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) require all businesses acting as trust or company service providers (TCSPs) in the UK to be registered with HMRC where they are not already registered with the Financial Conduct Authority (FCA).
+The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) require HMRC to maintain a register of all relevant persons who are trust or company services providers (TCSPs) that are not already registered with the FCA.

-Under the MLR a trust or company service provider is any firm or sole practitioner whose business is to:
+Under the MLR 2017, a trust or company service provider (TCSP) is any firm or sole practitioner whose business is to:

 - form companies or other legal persons

-- partner (or in a similar position) for other legal persons
+- act, or arrange for another person to act, as a partner (or in a similar position) for other legal persons

-- trustee of an express trust or similar legal arrangement
+- act, or arrange for another person to act, as a trustee of an express trust or similar legal arrangement

-- nominee shareholder for another person, unless the other person is a company listed on a regulated market which is subject to acceptable disclosure requirements.
+- act, or arrange for another person to act, as a nominee shareholder for another person, unless the other person is a company listed on a regulated market which is subject to acceptable disclosure requirements.